 Your hand lacks strength

-To avoid mouse shoulder, you should make sure that your elbows have support and are not out stretched from your body.
-Also, be mindful of where your hands and wrists are, they should be in line with your forearm.
+To avoid a mouse shoulder, you should make sure that your elbows have support and are not outstretched from your body.
+Be mindful of where your hands and wrists are.
+They should be in line with your forearm.

-In an environment that forces you to sit, it’s important to get up regularly and stretch.
+In an environment that forces you to sit, it is essential to get up periodically and stretch.
 You can do hand stretches or shoulder rolls at your desk.
 Another suggestion is to get up and walk around the office every hour or take a walk to the bathroom.

-Aside from an adjustment there are more chiropractic services, so how does chiropractic care work?
-At Wisniewski Chiropractic we offer kinesio taping, cold laser therapy, massage therapy, extremity manipulation and more!
-Contact us today and find out for yourself how does chiropractic care work!
+Choose Wisniewski Chiropractic for your chiropractic care services needs like spinal and extremity manipulation.
+We also offer Kinesio taping, cold laser therapy, massage therapy and more!
+Contact us today and find out how does chiropractic care work!